nham/wabbo/blog/2014/13jul_20jul.md

         fn next(&mut self) -> Option<A>;
     }

 Of course, the `Option` type is defined in the standard library, and we're trying to avoid importing from the standard library, so we'll need to define our own version of that.
-Let's call it `Mebbe` instead of `Option`, for fun?
-I guess?
+Let's call it `Mebbe` instead of `Option`, just for fun.

     enum Mebbe<T> {
         Some(T),